JenniferShola/sdc-advanced-lane-lines/README.md

 * Warp the detected lane boundaries back onto the original image.
 * Output visual display of the lane boundaries and numerical estimation of lane curvature and vehicle position.

-The images for camera calibration are stored in the folder called `camera_cal`.
-The images in `test_images` are for testing your pipeline on single frames.
-To help the reviewer examine your work, please save examples of the output from each stage of your pipeline in the folder called `ouput_images`, and include a description in your writeup for the project of what each image shows.
-The video called `project_video.mp4` is the video your pipeline should work well on.

-The `challenge_video.mp4` video is an extra (and optional) challenge for you if you want to test your pipeline under somewhat trickier conditions.
-The `harder_challenge.mp4` video is another optional challenge and is brutal!

-If you're feeling ambitious (again, totally optional though), don't stop there!
-We encourage you to go out and take video of your own, calibrate your camera and show us how you would implement this project from scratch!
+Important files:
+---
+All files marked as `P4` so `P4.ipynb` and `P4.html` are project solution files and can be open through the normal means.

+To read through the solution (without downloading the project and running python), please visit `P4.md`.

+`white.mp4` is the solution video that shows the software pipeline superimposed onto the practice video.

+The images used for camera calibration are stored in the folder called `camera_cal`.

+The images in `test_images` were used for testing the pipeline on single frames.

+Examples of the output from each stage of my pipeline is located in the folder called `ouput_images`.

+The video called `project_video.mp4` is the original video my pipeline works well on.

+`example_writeup.pdf` shows an example provided by the instructor of a successful assignment.